Cherreads

 Thin ice.

-From a man standing in the heart of enemy territory, surrounded by warriors trained to kill him.
+From a man standing deep in enemy territory, surrounded and outnumbered—

 My pulse hammered, but I didn't pull away.